Balanced voice and tone, writing style, and terminology.

 Balanced DEX, Balanced exchange.
 The Trade page of the Balanced app.
 Prefer Balanced exchange to avoid jargon, but okay to use Balanced DEX when talking to experienced traders.

 Balance Tokens.
-Note capitalization.
+Note capitalisation.
 Not Balance tokens or Balanced Tokens.
-Also known as BALN or BALN tokens.
+Also known as BALN or BALN tokens, but avoid using BALN tokens in the UI.

 collateral.
 Lowercase.
 The ICX deposited into Balanced to take out a loan.